 “Happy Work-iversary.
 How are things at COMPANY X?”

 “Hey X!
 It's been a while, glad to see you're still rockin' it at COMPANY X. Want to grab coffee sometime soon?
 We should catch up!”

 And while you can comment publicly on all these things, why not send a personal message instead?
 You're more likely to get a response that keeps the conversation going.

 You've heard it before—always be providing value.
 In a medium where a lot of chatter can be baseless, be sure to apply this tenet to social media.
 Here are some hard and fast rules:

 Sharing Posts: Providing context is the greatest gift you can provide on social media—and to yourself!
 This is a great way to assert your thought leadership.
 Why is this story important?
 If you disagree—why?
 Who should read this post?
 Help your followers understand your perspective.

 Go beyond the Gram.
 For visual content on Instagram, give your thoughts while creating or additional information on your creative process.
-Your brand is an ongoing narrative, give audiences even more to snack on with a collection of pics, video story, or long-form post.
+Your brand is an ongoing narrative, so give audiences even more to snack on with a collection of pics, video stories, or long-form post.